JasonEtco/jasonet.co/src/pages/posts/github-workflows.md

 - You can have up to 100 `action` objects in a workflow
 - The `needs` property will define a dependency tree.
 Actions will be run according to whatever actions it needs

-The individual fields here are a lot more complicated, because there are different ways to use each one.
+The individual fields here are a lot more complicated because there are different ways to use each one.
 Let's dig in!

 ### uses